ibm-cloud-docs/FileStorage/faqs.md

 - [Mounting {{site.data.keyword.filestorage_short}} on Ubuntu](/docs/FileStorage?topic=FileStorage-mountingUbuntu)

 To prevent this situation from recurring, the customer might consider the following actions:
 - Increasing disk timeout values.
-For more information, see [VMware KB - Increasing the disk timeout values for a Linux&reg; 2.6 virtual machine](https://kb.vmware.com/s/article/1009465){: external}.
+For more information, see [VMware&reg; KB - Increasing the disk timeout values for a Linux&reg; 2.6 virtual machine](https://kb.vmware.com/s/article/1009465){: external}.
 - Adding guest OS tunings.
-For more information, see [NetApp's recommendations for guest OS tunings for a VMware vSphere deployment](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/Virtual_Storage_Console_for_VMware_vSphere/What_are_the_guest_OS_tunings_needed_for_a_VMware_vSphere_deployment%3F){: external}.
+For more information, see [NetApp's recommendations for guest OS tunings for a VMware&reg; vSphere deployment](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/Virtual_Storage_Console_for_VMware_vSphere/What_are_the_guest_OS_tunings_needed_for_a_VMware_vSphere_deployment%3F){: external}.
 - Reconfiguring Host systems that use NFSv4.1 for NFSv3 for increased resilience during maintenance operations.
-- Discontinuing session trunking on host systems that run VMware ESXi.
+- Discontinuing session trunking on host systems that run VMware&reg; ESXi.
 Session trunking is not supported and is known to cause disruptions.

 ## I expanded the volume size of my {{site.data.keyword.filestorage_short}} by using the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: faq}
 {: #expandsize}

 To see the expanded volume size, mount and remount your existing {{site.data.keyword.filestorage_short}} disk on your server.
-In a VMware implementation, rescan storage to refresh the VMware datastore and show the new volume size.
+In a VMware&reg;implementation, rescan storage to refresh the VMware&reg; datastore and show the new volume size.

 ## How do I reconnect storage after a chassis swap?
 {: faq}